What Is Programmatic Native Advertising & How Can It Elevate Marketing Strategy?

 For ads, programmatic native advertising applies real-time bidding (RTB).
 Advertisers bid on audiences and specific places to display their promotions, then an algorithm finds the best moments and spots for ad appearances accordingly.
 Native content components (such as headlines, images, and content slots) are then made to fit the layout and style of a particular webpage or app it appears on, making it indistinguishable from others.

 You’re browsing a food blog, and halfway through the article, you spot a sponsored recipe recommendation that seamlessly matches the style of the page.
-It looks relevant to what you’re reading, but is labeled as sponsored content.
+It looks relevant to what you’re reading, but it is labeled as sponsored content.
 That’s programmatic native advertising at work.

 The Benefits of Programmatic Native Advertising